 Closing

-Through the turning of the wheel, nature teaches us that the basic pattern of life is one of oscillation and contrast; a pulsating dance and tension between polarities.
+Through the seasonal journey, nature teaches us that the basic pattern of life is one of oscillation and contrast; a pulsating dance and tension between polarities.
 The rhythm of creation throbs with erotic life force energy and when we arrive at Lúnasa we experience the fullness and bounty that comes with maturation, toiling and persevering through the growing pains of spring and summer.

 Embracing the seasonal energy of Lúnasa is a powerful way to reclaim your ancestral connection to radical acceptance and embodied aliveness.
 Leaning into the invitations that nature brings will help you to THRIVE during this time.